ipdgc/GP2-post-GWAS-analysis/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+These notebooks can be directly uploaded to your workspace on Terra.
+They are designed to be used on Terra with AMP-PD data, but by changing the file paths you can use these notebooks anywhere other than Terra and for any data.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to Plink [documentation](https://www.cog-genomics.org/plink/) and GCTA [documentation](https://yanglab.westlake.edu.cn/software/gcta/#Overview)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>